 Is Surf Fishing Good In Windy Weather?

-The speed and direction of the windOpens in a new tab. also play a part in creating ideal conditions.
+The speed and direction of the wind also play a part in creating ideal conditions.

 The wind directed toward the waters is generally better, as it increases casting distance and creates an offshore current that drives bait and scent into the waters.